NethermindEth/warp/README.md

 Prerequisites:

-Install [Kudu](https://github.com/NethermindEth/kudu), our tool to generate the Yul AST, which Warp uses and add it to your PATH
+Install [Kudu](https://github.com/NethermindEth/kudu), our tool to generate the Yul AST, and add it to your PATH.

 Linux:
 ```